Valued M + A

 Psychological Level

-Informal, equal relationships regardless of group
+Informal, equal relationships irrespective of group membership

 Physical Level